TheZaf/Youtubeclone-project/README.txt

 -  Why iam make clone-project repositories?

-   I am Cloned is a website clone created for educational purposes.
+   This is a website clone created for educational purposes.
 This project aims to provide learners with a practical experience of website development by recreating a real-world website from scratch.
 The cloned website is intended to be used as a learning resource, enabling developers and aspiring web designers to study and understand the underlying technologies, design principles, and development techniques employed in building a fully functional website.

-Please note that this project is purely educational and not intended for commercial use or any other unauthorized purposes.
+Please note! that this project is purely educational and not intended for commercial use or any other unauthorized purposes.
 The website's content and design are entirely inspired by the original website, and all intellectual property rights belong to the respective owners of the original website.

--Technology Used
+-TECHNOLOGY USED

 The cloned website is developed using the following technologies: